-For students wishing to complete two semesters of study abroad, or two summer Justice Brandeis Semesters, or one semester of each, the minimum number of semesters becomes eight full-time.
-This policy does not apply to the fall or spring.
+For students wishing to complete two semesters of study abroad, or two summer Justice Brandeis Semesters, or one semester of each, the minimum number becomes eight full-time semesters.

 Students participating in an approved summer abroad program must earn a B- or better in order to receive credit and be provisionally approved prior to beginning their program.
 Students are eligible to earn credit for two courses during the summer on a program of 5 to 10 weeks, and may be able to earn credit for three courses in some cases if a program’s length exceeds 10 weeks.